grislyeye/grislyeye.com/content/blog/spark-lifepath-system/spark-lifepath-system.md

 #### Roll for details

-For Percy's personality, we must begin to interpret our spark table prompts.
+For Percy's personality we interpret prompts from our spark table.
 We have to work with "slouch maim."
-It implies a profound character flaw ("maim") and idleness.
+It implies a profound character flaw ("maim") and idleness ("slouch").
 Clearly, Percy is lazy to the point of compulsion, used to a languid life on the river.
 We'll catch him napping throughout the campaign.
-Should be very annoying and drive a lot of delicious conflict.
+Should lead to a lot of delicious conflict.

-Next we have the prompt for Percy's style: cold sausage.
+Next we have the prompt for Percy's style: "cold sausage."
 I'm going to imagine that Percy suffers from a permanent feeling of cold (poor circulation?) and always wraps himself in a thick coat that smells vaguely of cooked meat.

 For distinctive feature, we have "swat craft."
-I'm going to have some fun here, and suggest that Percy is always accompanied by a number of midges, attracted from the river by his odorous coat.
+It suggests that Percy is always accompanied by a number of midges, attracted from the river by his odorous coat.
 They are a constant irritation to those around him.

 His core value is "hunger maim:" after his orphan life, Percy is adamant he'll never go hungry again.
 He is always careful to have some food on hand, and if he begins to feel hungry he comes irritable and quick to temper.

-"Perspiration Fanatic" is the prompt for his life goal: pretty clearly to make his fanatical parents pay for their negligence.
+"Perspiration Fanatic" is the prompt for his life goal: to make his fanatical parents pay for their negligence.
 He uses his contacts in the shadowy underworld of Dismas to search for them.

 #### Enemy

 Percy doesn't have any friends as yet, but he certainly has a notable enemy.
 The spark for this NPC is "wail mould."
-This requires a lot of interpretation, but I'm going to use it to create a new faction: the Pond Guard (I feel "mould" is reminiscent of pond scum), a watch force who keeps the peace on the waters of the River Hy.
-They are known by their distinctive call.
-All boaters recognise this call and moor immediately and prepare to be boarded and searched.
+This requires a lot of interpretation, but I'm going to use it to create a new faction: the Pond Guard (I feel "mould" is reminiscent of pond scum), a watch force who keeps the peace on the River Hy.
+They are known by their distinctive wail.
+All boaters recognise this call and moor immediately to prepare to be boarded and searched.

 Percy is a person of interest to the Pond Guard, and if he's ever caught he'll be in trouble.